How the Tonga volcano generated a shock wave around the world

 An atmospheric shock wave

 In the initial satellite imagery surrounding the volcano, it’s easy to spot a ring of white radiating rapidly outward far ahead of the volcanic plume.
 That’s the atmospheric shock wave.
-It’s visible where its gravity wave tendencies whip air quickly upward, generating a strip of cloud cover.

 That shock wave traveled around the world, also moving faster than the speed of sound.
 In Florida, for instance, it could be detected as a perturbation in air pressures shortly after 9 a.m.
 That’s because the wave briefly spurred a jump in air pressure, meaning the atmosphere briefly weighed more as the wave rolled through.